Melbourne’s Rental Crisis: Why 2026 Rents May Climb Again

 Causes Behind Melbourne’s Rental Crisis

 The Melbourne rental crisis was exacerbated by the city’s unique pandemic rollercoaster.
 During Melbourne’s prolonged COVID-19 lockdowns in 2020–21, thousands of residents left the city, temporarily easing demand.
-Melbourne’s population fell by over 60,000 in the year to September 2021– a startling exodus that hit inner-city rentals hardest.
+Melbourne’s population fell by over 60,000 in the year to September 2021 — a startling exodus that hit inner-city rentals hardest.
 With international students gone and many young people moving back home, rent in Melbourne’s CBD apartments plummeted; in some areas, asking rents dropped almost 30% in 2020.
-I remember that period well: my removal business moved plenty of people out of tiny city flats to larger suburban or regional homes, as telework and strict lockdowns made inner-city living less attractive.
+I remember that period well: my removal business moved plenty of people out of tiny city flats to larger suburban or regional homes, as working from home and strict lockdowns made inner-city living less attractive.

 Since borders reopened in 2022, Melbourne has experienced a sharp increase in rental demand due to the return of international students, migrants, and locals.
-Australia’s migration reached record highs, concentrating mainly in Sydney and Melbourne.
-Consequently, Melbourne’s rental market shifted rapidly from surplus to shortage, causing vacancy rates to plummet to an all-time low of about 0.8% by early 2023.
+Net overseas migration surged to a record 538,000 in 2022–23, stayed elevated at 429,000 in 2023–24, and then eased to 306,000 in 2024–25 (based on the latest data) — with the biggest pressures concentrated in Sydney and Melbourne.
+Consequently, Melbourne’s rental market shifted rapidly from surplus to shortage, causing vacancy rates to fall to around 1% by early 2023.
 Housing supply lagged significantly behind, intensifying competition and driving rental prices sharply upward.

 This heightened competition resulted in Melbourne rents surging approximately 9–10% in 2022 alone, marking the city’s fastest rental growth on record.
-The Rental Affordability Index highlighted that rental affordability is at its worst in over a decade.
+The Rental Affordability Index has tracked affordability sliding hard through the early 2020s — with Melbourne down about 22% between 2021 and 2024, before stabilising in 2025 (based on the latest data).
 Anecdotally, families like one in Northcote faced rent increases of 20% and intense bidding wars, underscoring the severe impact of the housing shortage.
 Such stories illustrate the dramatic and challenging rebound Melbourne’s rental market has experienced since pandemic lockdowns ended.

 One major driver behind the Melbourne rental crisis is the slow pace of new housing construction over the past few years.
 During COVID, Victoria saw a temporary boom in building approvals, especially in 2021 when federal incentives like HomeBuilder pushed approvals to record highs.
 That year, more than 70,000 dwellings were approved across Victoria, including a massive 48,000 detached houses—a record.
 But after that peak, things fell off quickly.
 Rising interest rates, labour shortages, and cost blowouts sent the market into retreat.
 By late 2023, dwelling approvals in Victoria had dropped back to around 53,000, and apartment approvals in particular had fallen by over 40% compared to pre-pandemic levels.

 This dip matters because those 2021 approvals are still being built.
-In 2024, Victoria led the country in housing completions, delivering just over 60,600 new homes.
+In 2024, Victoria led the country in housing completions, delivering about 60,400 new homes.
 But with fewer new approvals coming through the pipeline, future supply is already looking tight again.
-And with the Federal Government aiming to build 1.2 million homes nationally over five years, Victoria needs to deliver around 45,000 a year just to stay on track.
+And with the Australian Government aiming to build 1.2 million new, well-located homes nationally over five years, Victoria needs to deliver around 45,000 a year just to stay on track.
 Right now, it’s close—but not consistently over the line—and unless approvals lift soon, we’ll fall behind just as population growth returns.

-I’ve seen firsthand that the Melbourne rental crisis isn’t just a quirk of the market – it’s also shaped by the policies we set and where investment flows.
+I’ve seen firsthand that the Melbourne rental crisis isn’t just a quirk of the market — it’s also shaped by the policies we set and where investment flows.
 For instance, many investors sold off properties during and after the pandemic, shrinking the Melbourne rental market.
-Victoria lost roughly 24,000 rentals in 2024 alone, a record drop in supply, as some landlords exited due to new taxes and stricter rental regulations.
-This exodus put even more pressure on the affordable housing Melbourne desperately needs, and there has been little incentive to fill the gap by building new low-cost homes.
-Melbourne’s inner city alone is short about 6,000 affordable dwellings, highlighting a long-running housing shortage.
+In the federal electorate of Melbourne, there’s an estimated shortfall of around 6,000 social housing homes for households who need them, highlighting a long-running housing gap.

-The Melbourne rental crisis hasn’t just been driven by local demand—it’s been shaped by a strong wave of internal migration into the city.
+The Melbourne rental crisis hasn’t just been driven by local demand — it’s also been shaped by a strong wave of internal migration into the city.
 As Sydney rents and living costs shot up over the past few years, thousands of people started eyeing Melbourne as a more affordable alternative.
-And the numbers back it up: in late 2023, Melbourne’s median rent was around $560 per week, compared to $740 in Sydney—a difference of nearly $10,000 a year.
-That affordability gap triggered a population moving from Sydney to Melbourne.
-According to ABS data, New South Wales recorded a net loss of over 28,000 residents to other states in the year to March 2024, while Victoria gained over 18,000, the highest in the country.
-And much of that movement landed in Melbourne.
+And the numbers back it up: based on the latest data in the September quarter 2025, Melbourne’s median house rent sat around $580 per week, compared with $780 in Sydney — a difference of roughly $10,400 a year.
+That affordability gap has kept Melbourne on the radar for people priced out of Sydney.

-Add to this the return of international students, many of whom arrive via Sydney but settle in Melbourne for its education hubs and more competitive rental market.
+Add to this the return of international students, many of whom arrive via Sydney but settle in Melbourne for its education hubs and (relatively) more competitive rental market.
 Combined, these flows have put serious pressure on the Melbourne rental market, especially in city-fringe suburbs that used to be accessible for first-time renters.
-Vacancy rates across Melbourne have remained under 1.5%, well below the 3% threshold considered “balanced,” and rent in Melbourne has risen over 30% since 2020.
+Vacancy rates across Melbourne have stayed below the 3% threshold considered “balanced” — with the latest data putting metropolitan Melbourne at around 2.4% in November 2025 — and rent in Melbourne has risen over 30% since 2020.
 It’s no wonder we’re seeing higher rental costs, tighter competition, and a growing housing shortage in Melbourne.
-If these migration trends continue—and it looks like they will—Melbourne’s rental affordability will only get tougher for locals and newcomers alike.
+If these migration trends continue — and it looks like they will — Melbourne’s rental affordability will only get tougher for locals and newcomers alike.

 Consequences for Melbourne Tenants

 The Melbourne rental crisis has severely impacted young people, particularly students.
-When international students returned in 2023, they faced intense competition due to historically low vacancy rates.
-Affordable accommodation near campuses became scarce, with just 5% securing university housing.
-Many students resorted to overcrowded shared houses or makeshift living arrangements.
-Typical rent for purpose-built student housing reached approximately $530 weekly, forcing students into situations like shared bedrooms or sleeping in common areas.
+When international students returned in 2023, they faced intense competition in a market already running hot.
+Affordable accommodation near campuses became scarce, with only around 6% of students able to access purpose-built student accommodation.
+Many students resorted to overcrowded share houses or makeshift living arrangements.
+If you’re budgeting, try to avoid premium renting hotspots and widen your search radius to more affordable suburbs.

-Even now, rents remain elevated, about 5.5% higher than last year.
-Consequently, median earners are dedicating approximately one-third of their income to rent, the highest proportion in decades.
+Even now, rents remain elevated, though growth has eased compared with the peak surge years: based on the latest available data to the end of 2025, metropolitan Melbourne’s median weekly rent was $570 in the June quarter of 2025, and the rent index was up 2.5% over the year.
+Consequently, many renters are now dedicating close to one-third of their income to keeping a lease, the highest proportion in decades.
 Recently, my team at North Removals helped new graduates move from a small Fitzroy apartment to a larger suburban home with our man with a van service, planning to share rent among four roommates instead of two.
 Such scenarios highlight how Melbourne’s unaffordable rental market is dramatically reshaping living arrangements for a generation.

 The Melbourne rental crisis isn’t just squeezing the most vulnerable – even middle-class families and local workers are feeling the strain.
-Housing advocates note that Australians on six-figure salaries are now struggling with rental stress, with one report finding a single person needs about a $130,000 income to comfortably afford a typical unit rent.
-In Melbourne, the average household’s rent now eats up roughly a quarter of its income – around 25% – a sharp rise from just a few years ago when it was closer to one-fifth.
+Housing advocates note that Australians on six-figure salaries are now struggling with rental stress, with one report finding a single person needs at least $130,000 a year to comfortably afford a typical unit rent.
+In Melbourne, based on the latest available data to the end of 2025, the median renting household is now spending around a quarter of its income on rent (about 25%) – up from about 23% in 2019.
 This rapid jump in rental costs outpacing incomes means many working families are officially in “moderate” stress, and I’ve seen firsthand how they’ve had to make tough choices to cope.
+If you’re moving to Melbourne with kids, start with our family moving to Melbourne guide for checklists, schools, and setup steps.

 The Melbourne rental crisis has significantly impacted essential workers, including teachers, nurses, and hospitality staff, forcing them to live farther from their workplaces.
 Around 5% of Victorian households are experiencing severe rental stress, driving increased demand for assistance from charities and community organisations.
-Tenants Victoria, overwhelmed by requests, struggles to support low- and middle-income renters.
+Tenants Victoria, overwhelmed by requests, reports that only 29% of calls to the state’s tenant support line were answered in October 2025, highlighting just how hard it’s become for renters to access help when things go wrong.
 The crisis affects entire communities, with families and tradespeople relocating or moving in with relatives, highlighting the widespread societal strain.

 The Melbourne rental crisis is directly impacting local families, exemplified by one family in South Melbourne forced out when their landlord sold the home.
 Despite months of searching, intense competition at inspections and a nearly 20% increase in weekly rents severely limited their options.
 Ultimately, they had to move almost 50 km away to find affordable housing.
 Their experience highlights the immense pressure and difficulty ordinary families face in Melbourne’s current rental market.